ALsJourney/documentation-coolify/docs/knowledge-base/health-checks.md

 ### Enabled

-If your resource has healthchecks _enabled_, Traefik will only route traffic to it if the healthcheck passes.
-If the healthcheck fails, Traefik will not route traffic to the resource.
+If your resource has health checks _enabled_, Traefik will only route traffic to it if the health check passes.
+If the health check fails, Traefik will not route traffic to the resource.

 **It will cause the resource to return a `404 Not Found` or `No available server` error.**

 ### Disabled

-If your resource has healthchecks _disabled_, Traefik will route traffic to it regardless of the healthcheck status.
+If your resource has health checks _disabled_, Traefik will route traffic to it regardless of the health check status.

-## Configure Healthchecks
+## Configure Health checks

 ### Applications